marcocrupi/typescript-exercise/README.md

 * The phoneNumber variable is meant to be able to store non-numeric characters (for compatibility with international phone numbers).
 Add a type declaration to inform TypeScript that it should be a string.
 * Use the tsc command to check the file for type errors.
 * Error!
 It looks like one of the values assigned to phoneNumber isn’t valid.
-Fix that value per TypeScript’s type complaints.
-(And notice that the randomness introduced by Math.random() has no impact on whether TypeScript finds the type error.)
+Fix that value per TypeScript’s type complaints (And notice that the randomness introduced by Math.random() has no impact on whether TypeScript finds the type error).

 ```ts
 // let phoneNumber;